ArjunSarihyan/Self-Learning-EthicalHacking/Keyloggers/Basic Keylogger/README.md

 The logs are stored in a .txt file called logs.

-This .txt file contatins the entire log for the creation of this repository.
+This .txt file contatins a small portion of the log file.